miorso/ai-labs/labs/09-external-data/README.md

 - Returns a Promise that resolves to the file contents as a string
 - Works great with top-level `await` in TypeScript

-### Incorporating Data into Messages

-Once you have external data, you can include it in messages to give the AI access to that information.
-Think about how to structure your messages to provide both behavioral instructions and data access.

-The AI will be able to reference any information you include in the message history when generating responses.

 ### Domain-Specific AI Experts

 By combining: